Sliding rand boosts and burdens South African companies

-For exporting mining companies such as AngloGold Ashanti (ANGJ.J) and firms with extensive overseas revenue, such as media group Naspers (NPNJn.J), the weaker currency appears to be an unequivocal positive, boosting profits when overseas earnings are brought home.
+For exporting mining companies such as AngloGold Ashanti and firms with extensive overseas revenue, such as media group Naspers, the weaker currency appears to be an unequivocal positive, boosting profits when overseas earnings are brought home.

 Yet that's just half the story, according to Dennis Dykes, chief economist at Nedbank in Johannesburg.